praveenkumar-ap/Bitcoin-Monitor/README.md

 # Bitcoin Monitor

-This is an ETL pipeline to pull bitcoin exchange data from [CoinCap API](https://docs.coincap.io/) and load it into our data warehouse.
-For more details check out the blog at https://startdataengineering.com/post/data-engineering-project-to-impress-hiring-managers/
+This is an ETL pipeline to pull bitcoin exchange data from [CoinCap API](https://docs.coincap.io/) and load it into  data warehouse.

 ## Run Data Pipeline